fanfeilong/cpp_unit_verification/README.md

 Functional Safety Standards are a set of international standards designed to ensure the safety of systems that have critical functions.
 Here is a brief introduction to the standards you mentioned:

-* ISO 26262 is an automotive functional safety standard that covers the entire lifecycle of automotive systems, from concept to production.
-It provides guidelines for managing safety risks and ensuring that automotive systems are safe and reliable.
-This standard is particularly important in the development of advanced driver assistance systems (ADAS) and autonomous driving technologies.

-* DO-178C is an aerospace functional safety standard that applies to the design, development, and certification of software for airborne systems.
-It covers the entire lifecycle of software development, from requirements analysis to maintenance.
-This standard ensures that the software is reliable and safe for use in aircraft, which is critical given the high stakes in aviation safety.

-* IEC 62304 is a medical device functional safety standard.
-It applies to the entire lifecycle of medical device software, including development, validation, and maintenance.
-This standard aims to ensure that medical devices are safe and reliable, reducing the risk of harm to patients.

-* IEC 61508 is an industrial automation and control systems functional safety standard.
-It applies to the entire lifecycle of safety-related systems in industrial automation and control.
-This standard ensures that systems are designed, developed, and maintained in a way that minimizes the risk of failure, which is crucial in industries where safety is paramount.

-* EN 50128 is a railway traffic systems functional safety standard.
-It covers the entire lifecycle of railway systems, from design to maintenance.
-This standard ensures that railway systems are safe and reliable, reducing the risk of accidents and ensuring the smooth operation of the railway network.
+* ISO 26262
+  - Automotive functional safety standard covering the entire lifecycle of automotive systems
+* DO-178C
+  - Aerospace software safety standard for airborne systems certification
+* IEC 62304
+  - Medical device software safety standard for healthcare applications
+* IEC 61508
+  - Industrial automation and control systems safety standard
+* EN 50128
+  - Railway traffic systems safety standard for rail operations

 These standards are designed to ensure that safety-critical systems are developed and maintained in a way that minimizes the risk of failure, thereby enhancing overall safety.
 They cover various aspects such as risk analysis, design, validation, verification, and fault management.